Last Updated on October 27, 2023

-The DRAP, as a regulatory authority notifies rules that establish or modify the way to regulates pharmaceutical drugs, biological, medical devices, alternative medicines, and Health & OTC products.
-These rules may have considerable impact on the nation’s health, industries and economy.
-These rules are developed with the inputs from stakeholders and public, and anyone can participate in the rule making process by commenting on the draft rules published by the DRAP.
+Being National Regulatory Authority, DRAP notifies rules that establish or modify the way to regulate pharmaceutical drugs, biological, medical devices, alternative medicines, and Health & OTC products.
+These rules may have a considerable impact on the nation’s health, industries, and economy.
+These rules are developed with inputs from stakeholders and the public, and anyone can participate in the rule-making process by commenting on the draft rules published by the DRAP.

-The Drug Regulatory Authority of Pakistan proposes new rules or amendments to the existing rules to the Federal Government for approval under Section 23 of DRAP Act, 2012.
+The Drug Regulatory Authority of Pakistan proposes new rules or amendments to the existing rules to the Federal Government for approval under Section 23 of the DRAP Act, 2012.
 The process for development or amendments in the rules is initiated by the relevant Division of the DRAP / or the concerned technical expert Board or Committee.
-The drafts of the proposal is presented before the DRAP Authority in its meeting, and after the approval of DRAP Authority, these drafts rules or amendments are published on the website of DRAP for open consultation soliciting comments of stakeholders and public within a specified timelines.
+The drafts of the proposal are presented before the DRAP Authority in its meeting, and after the approval of DRAP Authority, these draft rules or amendments are published on the website of DRAP for open consultation soliciting comments from stakeholders and the public within a specified timeline.

 How DRAP develops Guidelines?

-Generally, Guidelines and Guidance documents are developed for the industry, regulatory staff, healthcare professionals and public with the aim to interpret laws, rules, or policies and provides recommended best practices on regulatory issues.
-These guidance documents provide more specific details on regulatory issues which may relate to the design, manufacturing, labeling, advertisement and testing of therapeutic products, and may also covers the processing steps, formats, contents, and evaluation or approval process.
+Generally, Guidelines and Guidance documents are developed for the industry, regulatory staff, healthcare professionals, and the public with the aim to interpret laws, rules, or policies and provide recommended best practices on regulatory issues.
+These guidance documents provide more specific details on regulatory issues which may relate to the design, manufacturing, labeling, advertisement, and testing of therapeutic products, and may also cover the processing steps, formats, contents, and evaluation or approval process.

-For development of guidelines on a regulatory issue, the first step is the selection of a regulatory issue to which guidelines needs to be developed.
-The relevant Division of DRAP selected the topic for development of a guideline and a draft document is formulated by the working group comprising members of the related Division of DRAP.
-The draft documents generated by the working group is critically reviewed by the Divisional Head or the Director of that Division, and presented before the technical expert Boards / Committee (Registration Board, Medical Device Board, etc.) oversighting that regulatory issue.
-The recommended draft document is then circulated internally and/or externally seeking comments of stakeholders.
+For the development of guidelines on a regulatory issue, the first step is the selection of a regulatory issue to which guidelines need to be developed.
+The relevant Division of DRAP selected the topic for developing a guideline and a draft document is formulated by the working group comprising members of the related Division of DRAP.
+The draft documents generated by the working group are critically reviewed by the Divisional Head or the Director of that Division and presented before the technical expert Boards / Committee (Registration Board, Medical Device Board, etc.) oversight that regulatory issue.
+The recommended draft document is then circulated internally and/or externally seeking comments from stakeholders.